 2. Claim Your Credits

 A tax credit reduces the amount of tax you owe to the IRS on a dollar-for-dollar basis.
 For example, if you owe $6,000 in taxes and claim a credit worth $1,000, your bill drops to $5,000.
 Certain credits may even be refundable, which means you can claim them even if you don’t have any tax liability.

-You may also earn credits for making certain energy efficient improvements to your home.
-There is also the Premium Tax Credit which is designed to offset some of the cost of premiums for insurance purchased through the federal health care exchange.
+You may also earn credits for making certain energy-efficient improvements to your home.
+There is also the Premium Tax Credit which can offset some of the cost of premiums for insurance you buy through the federal health care exchange.

 In terms of your tax refund, credits typically yield a bigger tax return than deductions.
-But that doesn’t mean you should overlook key write-offs you qualify for.
+But that doesn’t mean you should overlook key write-offs for which you qualify.
 Instead of reducing the amount of tax you owe, deductions reduce the amount of income that is subject to tax.